Mathematics (MSc)

 Programme overview Mathematics

-- Algebra, Geometry and Number Theory: follow this two year research programme to become a specialist in one of the areas within pure mathematics
+- Algebra, Geometry and Number Theory: follow this two-year research programme to explore deep mathematical structures and become a specialist in one or more core areas of pure mathematics.

 - Mathematics and Business Studies: combine training in Mathematics with an education in business and entrepreneurship.

-Each specialisation may consist of master courses offered by Leiden University, courses offered by the Dutch master programme in mathematics ('Mastermath'), and courses offered by other institutions, for example the Technical University of Delft.
+Each specialisation may consist of master's courses offered by Leiden University, courses offered by the Dutch master's programme in mathematics (Mastermath), and courses offered by other institutions, for example Delft University of Technology.

 Find out more about the Research-oriented specialisations: